splunk/public-o11y-docs/admin/notif-services/pagerduty.rst

 * :ref:`pagerduty1`

-  You must be a PagerDuty administrator to perform this task.
+  You must be a PagerDuty administrator to complete this task.

 * :ref:`pagerduty2`

-  You must be an Observability Cloud administrator to perform this task.
+  You must be an Observability Cloud administrator to complete this task.

 * :ref:`pagerduty3`